remarcmij/calculator-project-class8/Standarized execute.md

 const newState = execute(state, keyCode)
 ```

 You should `export` this function from which ever module it is defined.
-This function has the form of a `reducer`, i.e. a function that can readily be used by the `Arry#reduce()` method.
+This function has the form of a `reducer`, i.e. a function that can readily be used by the `Array.reduce()` method.
 This enables the execution of a series of keystrokes to form a simple 'program' to be run by your calculator, like in this example:

 ```
 const keyCodes = [ ... ] // define a series of keystrokes here